tsokac2/newIrishLife.3.0/README.md

 * **_Create new tip_** Input form including inputs fields for; Choose Category, Tip Title, Tip description, and Post button
 * Overview of the website purpose displayed in four cards - **_Trip_**, **_Work_**, **_Life_**, **_News_**
 * Home hero area with photo composition styling

+## CROS-PROJECT FEATURES
+The Main Menu is placed on to header and footer part of the website.

+The  Main Menu bar is designed for large and small devices for the best UX.

+Welcoming **Home** _"Hero"_ section; **Home** image composition section followed with four cards with _Trip_, _Work_, _Study_ ,and _News_ headings is replicated through the website.

+### Features Left to Implement

+Expansion plan:
+* Implementing comments section for the users, regarding specific website content.
+* Implement section for all necessary documentation in Ireland, regarding and PPS number, Bank Account option.
+* Implement section regarding social events and gathering for necessary user connection expansion.
+* Offer **_" Jobs Adds"_** section for recruitment agencies  - a connection between end-user and possible employer or recruitment agent.

+****